adgellida/ubuntupackages/README.md

 Instructions
 =============================================

-Is more desirable that you use "Scripts Manager" functionality of[ubunsys](https://github.com/adgellida/ubunsys) to execute these scripts.
+Is more desirable that you use "Scripts Manager" functionality of [ubunsys](https://github.com/adgellida/ubunsys) to execute these scripts.

 Nowadays if you want to do it "manual way"...